Introduction

 - Origin: Switzerland.

-- Flavor: Mild and nutty, with a hint of sweetness.
+- Flavor: Mild and nutty, with a slight sweetness that makes it a well-balanced cheese.

-- Texture: Firm and slightly elastic, perfect for melting.
+- Texture: Firm and slightly elastic, perfect for melting while maintaining structure.

 2. Comté Cheese